-Unlike a split, where an existing area code is divided and a new code serves a portion of the original territory, an overlay area code is superimposed on the existing one.
+existing one.
 This means that both 817 and 682 serve the same geographic region.
-This approach, while controversial for some, allows for more efficient use of available numbers without forcing existing customers to change their phone numbers, a common issue with area code splits.
+Area code 682, while controversial for some, allows for more efficient use of available numbers without forcing existing customers to change their phone numbers, a common issue with area code splits.

-However, when dialing a number that is outside your immediate area code but still within the 682/817 overlay region, you must now dial the full 10-digit number (area code + 7-digit number).
+However, when dialing a number that’s outside your immediate area code but still within the 682/817 overlay region, you must now dial the full 10-digit number (area code + 7-digit number).
 This change was implemented to ensure that the phone network can correctly route calls when both area codes are active in the same geographic area.
-This 10-digit dialing requirement for all calls, even local ones within the overlay, is a crucial change for residents and businesses to adapt to.
+This 10-digit dialing requirement for all calls, even local ones within the overlay, is a Key change for residents and businesses to adapt to.

 Pros and Cons of Overlay Area Codes